 Learn more about God's creation and how to protect it for generations to come.
 King's Environmental Studies and Environmental Science (ENVS) programs prepare students with a knowledge of sustainability including its natural, social, and economic dimensions.
 By incorporating internships and field experiences, the program introduces students to new ways of reducing and reversing harm to our planet, and explores the latest in environmentally friendly practices, theory, and technologies.

 Through the ENVS programs, students explore how humans interact with their natural environment and how it might be better managed.
 Mapping, aerial photo interpretation, geographical information systems (GIS), environmental impact assessments, statistical analysis, and software for data collection and analysis, are just some of the skills students develop during the course of their degrees.

-King's Environmental Science and Studies programs are highly flexible and students have plenty of opportunities to focus on topics and subjects of particular interest to them while always keeping the 'big picture' in mind.
+King's Environmental Science and Studies programs are fully accredited by Eco Canada.
+Both programs are highly flexible allowing students to focus on topics and subjects of particular interest to them while always keeping the 'big picture' in mind.
 Valuable hands-on experience and courses geared towards job preparation equip you for future employment in this fast growing and dynamic sector.

 Industry-related jobs to be filled in Canada by 2028